b-harvest/Canto/x/liquidstaking/spec/02_state.md

 An insurance object is created when Insurance Provider sends valid `MsgInsuranceProvide`.

-All state transition of Insurance occurs at EndBlock and an epoch is reached, except msgServer got `MsgInsuranceProvide`
+Most state transition of Insurance occurs at EndBlock and an epoch is reached.

 ```go
 type Insurance struct {